lcn2/rogue5.4/README.md

 # rogue 5.4

-Rogue: Exploring the Dungeons of Doom version 5.4 as a bug fixed port to modern C and Unix-like systems.
+Rogue: Exploring the Dungeons of Doom version 5.4 - bug fixed ported to modern C and Unix-like systems

 ## TL;DR - to install